What is cohousing?

 Do members share meals together?

 Common activities—and particularly shared meals—can be important aspects of community life both for social and for practical reasons.
 Such activities, however, are always optional.
 In cohousing communities, residents typically share meals anywhere from a few nights a month to as many as several nights per week.
 It depends entirely on the wishes of the residents, and participation is up to each individual.
 Each home has its own kitchen, so participating in common meals is optional.
+During Covid, we are adhering to all health regulations, and are looking forward to getting back to gathering soon.

 How are members selected?